The Hero of Fort Sumter – Patrolman Peter Hart

 How many Americans know the history and meaning behind the National Anthem (“The Star Spangled Banner”) and its lyrics?
 “The Star Spangled Banner,” was written by Francis Scott Key, in 1812, after he witnessed the British attack on Fort McHenry, Maryland.

 After the close of the Civil War in 1865, the song became a favorite with the military, and was played/sung at official ceremonies and events.
-A half century later it had been officially designated by the military as the song to be played at functions and flag ceremonies.
-Citizens followed the lead of the military, cementing the song as a national standard.
+Three decades later, it had been officially designated by the military as the song to be played at functions and flag ceremonies.
+Citizens followed the lead of the military, advancing the song becoming the national standard.

 In 1931, Representative J. Charles Linthicum, of Maryland, authored a bill which was passed by congress, signed into law, and ‘The Star Spangled Banner” officially became the National Anthem.